Get started¶

 Example 2 – Explained¶

-Just like in Example 1 we start by declaring a Node
+Just like in Example 1 we start by declaring a Node class, any parameters

 and its initialization.
 Notice that we have a subscriber this time!